1995 World Series: Game 6

 Controversy struck on the morning of Game 6 when Atlanta newspapers printed stories that right fielder David Justice had ripped the city's fans for not matching their motivation of past seasons.
 Justice, who had been struggling in the postseason, was vilified before the game, but when his sixth-inning home run off a 1–1 pitch by Jim Poole broke a scoreless tie, he became a hero.
-Tom Glavine pitched eight innings of one-hit ball and allowed just three walks (two to Albert Belle, who was caught stealing second in the second inning to keep a runner from advancing into scoring position) to help earn him the Series MVP.
+Tom Glavine pitched eight innings of one-hit ball (and five innings of no hit ball) and allowed just three walks (two to Albert Belle, who was caught stealing second in the second inning to keep a runner from advancing into scoring position) to help earn him the World Series MVP.
 Only one Indian advanced into scoring position in the entire game when Kenny Lofton stole second, but no one could get him in.
-Cleveland starter Dennis Martínez lasted just 42/3 innings due to allowing four hits and five walks, but no Braves scored.
+Indians starter Dennis Martínez lasted just 42/3 innings due to allowing four hits and five walks, but no Braves scored.
 After Justice's home run, the Braves managed just one hit.
-The lone hit for the Indians was a bloop-single by catcher Tony Peña in the sixth.
-Closer Mark Wohlers pitched the ninth inning, preserving the 1–0 shutout and Atlanta's coveted title when Carlos Baerga's fly ball landed in center fielder Marquis Grissom's glove.
-Carlos Baerga was responsible for making the last out in three of the four Cleveland losses; Games 1, 2 and 6.
+The lone hit for the Indians was a bloop-single by catcher Tony Peña in the sixth, breaking up Glavine's bid to become the first pitcher since Don Larsen in 1956 to throw a no-hitter in the World Series.
+Closer Mark Wohlers pitched the ninth inning, preserving the 1–0 shutout and the Braves' coveted title when Carlos Baerga's fly ball landed in center fielder Marquis Grissom's glove, giving the Braves their first title in Atlanta and their first since 1957 when they were still in Milwaukee.
+Carlos Baerga was responsible for making the last out in three of the four Indians losses; Games 1, 2 and 6.
 To date, this is the last 1–0 World Series game won by the home team.
+Moments after the final out was recorded, a fan in the stands was shown holding a placard that simply said "...Finally!" due to the Atlanta Braves finally winning the World Series on their third try.

+Game 6 was partially marred by controversy, due to an unusually wide strike zone umpire Joe Brinkman gave Glavine, which resulted in complaints from the Indians’ players.

 In 1995, the Cleveland Indians batted .291 as a team, led the league in runs scored, hits, and stolen bases, and had eight .300 hitters in their starting lineup.
 However, the Tribe was held to a .179 batting average in the World Series.

 Then-Executive Committee Chairman Bud Selig presided over the Commissioner's Trophy presentation for the first time.
 In the previous two World Series (1992 and 1993), American League president Dr. Bobby Brown presided over the trophy presentation.
 Selig would become Commissioner of Baseball in 1998.